kimoycatayas/kyla-cafe-system/README.md

 # Kyla Cafe System

 A modern Point of Sale (POS) system built for growing Philippine cafes and businesses.
-This monorepo contains both the backend API and frontend web application, providing a complete solution for sales processing, inventory management, product management, and business analytics.
+This monorepo contains the backend API, web frontend application, and mobile app, providing a complete solution for sales processing, inventory management, product management, and business analytics.

 ## 🚀 Features